 One aspect of Romantic Living that is important to us here at The Silver Petticoat Review is the last characteristic: Be a Romantic Rebel.
 While there are many ways to “be a romantic rebel,” one meaning of the phrase is specific to the Silver Petticoat mission.

-First, we hope to help bring back quality romances in entertainment!
+First, we hope to help bring back quality love stories in entertainment!
 While romance continues to thrive in the publishing industry, it is only recently that the romance genre has begun to revive in film and television thanks to movies like Crazy Rich Asians.

 The second aspect of our mission relates to creativity.
 In our About, we write:

 “We’re also on a mission to find and promote old-fashioned chivalrous love stories, create new quality romances, and inspire other authors and storytellers to write them as well.
 Why?
 Because the world needs more love and imagination and less cynicism.”